johannschopplich/nuxt-kirby/docs/essentials/data-fetching-methods.md

 # Data Fetching Methods

-Nuxt Kirby offers two complementary approaches to fetch data from your Kirby CMS.
-Understanding when to use each method will help you build more efficient and maintainable applications.
+Nuxt Kirby offers two approaches to fetch data from your Kirby CMS.
+Choose the right method for your use case.

 ::: tip
 In most cases, KQL queries with `useKql` and `$kql` are preferred for their flexibility and type safety.
 However, `useKirbyData` and `$kirby` are excellent for simple data fetching and direct API access.